 No one else is responsible for the quality of our lives.
 So let’s all go out today and tell someone: “I’ve decided to create a wonderful life, so you’re off the hook!”

-Believing is receiving, especially in the area of relationships.
-We like to stick labels on people so we’ll know how to relate with them.
+We like to categorize people so we’ll know how to relate to them.
 And when we make statements such as, “he is…” or “she is…,” we can’t experience that person differently, because in our perspective people will be what we believe they are.
 So our relationships have more to do with us than with others.

 How do we bring out the best in people?
 By keeping our perceptions of them positive, knowing that they’ll become whatever we decide to see.

-Real love is not an emotion or a feeling.
+Love isn’t something that happens to us or something we fall into.
 It’s something we do, an action we take on purpose.
 And the way we experience love is to express it.
-So it begins on the inside, which means we’re in charge!
-And yes, everyone in our lives can be our soulmate!
+So it begins on the inside, which means that we’re in charge!
+And yes, everyone in our lives can be our soulmate.

 Come follow me on Instagram.